kovdavid/dalsik/doc/key_types.md

 As each key takes 2 bytes in the EEPROM and a TapDance key can be configured for 3 different keys, the TapDance key mapping is located at a specific offset in the EEPROM, while each group is indexed, starting from 0.

+# Dual keys

+Several types of dual keys are supported, which can do 2 different things.
+They can act as a modifier or layer press on some occasions and as a normal key as well.

+Basically when such a dual key is pressed and released on its own, then it acts as a normal key.
+The same is true, when this given key is pressed for more, than `DUAL_MODE_TIMEOUT_MS` milliseconds (see `dalsik.h`).
+These two conditions handle taps and long presses (which then trigger repeated "press" of the key by the operating system).

+The secondary functionality (modifier, layer press) is activated only when a different key is pressed after pressing the dual key before `DUAL_MODE_TIMEOUT_MS` milliseconds.

 # Key types

 The supported key types of Dalsik are the following: